kevinvanhove/angular-structure-styleguide/README.md

 <input ng-model="$ctrl.data.age"> <!--form data-->
 ```

-Separating both DataModel and ViewModel allows for better management of data flows within the component view and controller.
+Separating both DataModel and ViewModel allows for better management of data flows within the component view.
 There is no need to collect properties to create a postData object and it becomes easier to validate domain data.

 ...